Sally332/Perturbation-MMKPNN/README.md

 The framework aims to move beyond black-box models (CPA, scGen) by emphasizing **robust interpretability, attribution stability, and cross-dataset generalization**.

 ---
-## ❓ What can you learn with this framework?

-This project explores how regulatory programs shift under perturbation.
-Specifically: **Which pathways and transcription factor modules mediate drug resistance or sensitivity in single-cell perturbation datasets (e.g., scPerturb, Perturb-seq)?**  The framework links perturbation inputs to mechanistic, interpretable modules so that predicted changes are biologically meaningful and traceable.

 ## Architecture
 <img width="817" height="405" alt="perturbation_mmkpnn_architecture" src="https://github.com/user-attachments/assets/4ca345b8-e2ce-400b-997b-193eb1629920" />